nickjoven/dsa-prep/README.md

 Some optimization patterns are easy to recognize, and others make use of mathematical formulas you've neither heard of nor will ever use again, outside of that particular algorithm's niche...

 Big O is tied directly to data structures as well.
-When considering whether to use an array or a hash map, your decision should be influenced by more than just personal preference--there are computational advantages and disadvantages.
+When deciding whether to use an array or a hash map, your choice should be influenced by more than just personal preference--there are computational advantages and disadvantages.
 In other words, there is a difference you can talk about in terms of Big O.

 Here are two tables to refer to.
 I'll break down each notation below.